 Your GRE Tools, Rules, & Materials

 Our expert team of instructors at Veritas Prep hears lots of questions related to the Graduate Record Examination, or the GRE.
-One common question is, “Can you use a calculator on the GRE?”
-The quantitative section of the test has many questions that can be answered quickly with the help of a calculator.
-Meanwhile, some students want to know whether the GRE is given on paper or via a computer.
+One of the most common questions students ask is “can you use a calculator on the GRE?”
+The quantitative sections of the test have many questions that can be answered quickly with the help of a calculator.
+Meanwhile, some students want to know whether the GRE is given on paper (similar to the SAT and ACT) or via a computer (similar to the GMAT).
 Others are curious about how long it takes to complete all of the sections of the test.
-Learn answers to these and other questions regarding the GRE.
-Also, discover some helpful tips that can contribute to a student’s success on test day.
+Learn answers to these and other questions regarding the GR, and discover some helpful tips that can contribute to a student’s success on the day of the exam.

 What to Bring to the GRE

-All students must bring valid identification as well as their admission ticket to the testing location.
-Today, most students take the GRE via computer.
+All students must bring valid identification (an unexpired, government-issued document, such as a driver’s license or passport, with first and last names matching the name used to register for the exam) as well as their admission ticket to the testing location.
+Today, most students take the GRE via computer, though there are a few instances in which a paper version of the test is used.
 When students are taking a computer-delivered test, they don’t need to bring any GRE test materials.
 However, there are still some students who take the paper-based GRE.
 These students must bring an eraser and four sharp No. 2 pencils.
 The official at the testing location won’t provide students with pencils, and mechanical pencils are not acceptable.
 Our instructors at Veritas Prep have practical experience with the test and can provide students with invaluable insight regarding the GRE.
 In our online GRE prep classes, students learn test-taking strategies that can help them excel on all three sections of this exam.

 Calculators and Other Items to Leave Behind

 Can you use a calculator on the GRE?
-Yes.
-Students can use a calculator on GRE questions, but they cannot bring their own.
+Yes, you can!
+Students can use a calculator on GRE questions, but they cannot bring their own to the testing location.
 Those who are taking the test on a computer can use the on-screen calculator on GRE quantitative questions.
+Keep in mind, however, that using the GRE calculator to solve every question can be very time-consuming, and there are typically ways to arrive at the answer much more efficiently.
+Veritas students receive great insight into when to solve by hand (with a variety of methods) and when to use the calculator on the GRE.
 Alternatively, students who are taking the GRE paper test may borrow a calculator at the testing location.
 Some students have the impression they’ll be able to use the calculator on their smartphone during the test.
 However, smartphones, cellphones, and other electronic devices are not allowed in the testing room.

 Rules of the GRE

 There are several GRE test rules for students to keep in mind.
-Students are not allowed to wear digital watches during the GRE.
+Students are not allowed to wear digital watches during the GRE, especially in the age of the smartwatch.
 These types of watches can make noises that disturb other individuals who are taking the test.
-Also, students sit in assigned seats during the test and are not allowed to talk after the test has begun.
+Also, students sit in assigned seats during the test and are not allowed to talk to each other after the test has begun.
 They must arrive at the testing location 30 minutes early to ensure that everyone is seated and the test begins as scheduled.
 Students who have smartphones and other electronic devices with them should not use them during breaks, even to check email or other messages.
 They are not allowed to wear earbuds and listen to music during the test.
 And food and drinks are not allowed in the testing room.